MineWitherMC/trinium2/Lua_API.md

 	* Doesn't work if `dep` doesn't send init signal.
 	* Does nothing if `dep` is not installed, this can be useful e.g. for soft dependencies.
+	* Function is launched instantly if given mod has already sent its signal.
 * `send_init_signal()`
 	* Runs all functions that are queued behind mod this function is runned from.